Permanental fields, loop soups and continuous additive functionals: Introduction

-As in \cite{MR96} we relate permanental fields and \CAFS by a Dynkin type isomorphism theorem.
-In Section \ref{sec-it} we obtain such a theorem relating $\{L^{\nu}_{\ff}\}$ and the associated permanental field $\{\psi(\nu)\}$.
-Since the construction of $\psi$ in Section \ref{sec-exist} explores many properties of $\{L^{\nu}_{\ff}\}$, the further derivation of the isomorphism theorem is relatively straightforward.
+As in \cite{MR96} we relate permanental fields and continuous additive functionals by a Dynkin type isomorphism theorem.
+In Section~\ref{sec-it}, we obtain such a theorem relating $\{L^{\nu}_{\infty}\}$ and the associated permanental field $\{\psi(\nu)\}$.
+Since the construction of $\psi$ in Section~\ref{sec-exist} explores many properties of $\{ L^{\nu }_{\infty}\}$, the further derivation of the isomorphism theorem is relatively straightforward.